What is community?

 “When people talk, listen completely.
 Most people never listen.” — Ernest Hemingway

 It worked.
-By aligning their community strategy with what their members truly valued, Yelp would eventually grow to be a massive platform, valued at over a billion dollars.
+By aligning their strategy with members truly valued, Yelp would eventually grow to be a massive platform, valued at over a billion dollars.
 Today there are hundreds of Yelp Elite programs, and thousands of members, gathering in cities around the world.

 When building community, always start with people.